BBC Reports by 8 Violet

 Five students named Rayan, Fatima, Jasmin, Thuvisan & Rohan and two teachers, Mrs Batt and Mr Williams (Head of Year 8) went to Harrow Food Bank on the 19th of December to drop the collected food and toiletry donations off.
 The staff at Harrow Food Bank were very grateful.
 As the event was very successful, 8 Violet are currently focusing on trying to raise money for a new trolley to help carry the donations that the food bank get to the centre.

 Here's an interview from one of the students involved, Fatima, “I enjoyed taking part in this event.
 I liked helping other people in need for a change.
 The whole thing was a huge success and I would definitely do this again”.

 Once the donations were collected, the 5 chosen students went to the centre during the school day and delivered the heavy and full boxes of food and toiletries.
 This turned out to be a very successful event and we hope the next one will be as well.
 8 Violet have shown how much they care about people in need and have outdone themselves by organising and encouraging everyone to donate.
 Well done to everyone in 8 Violet and everyone who donated and a big well done to Mrs Batt.

 8 Violet helped collect food for the Harrow Food Bank.
 It took place in December 2016.
-The whole class, including our Form tutor Mrs. Batt at Rooks Heath College, did it to help people in need of food and other accessories.
+The whole class, including our Form tutor Mrs. Batt at Rooks Heath School, did it to help people in need of food and other accessories.
 We collected the food by campaigning to our school and providing lots of information.

 First of all, we were inspired by a special assembly by the Harrow Food Bank explaining situations where people were in need of the food bank.